Optimization of Structural Flood Mitigation Strategies: Model

 These equations can be rewritten in vector form by introducing the definitions \begin{linenomath*}

-\end{linenomath*} where $\mathbf{U}$ is the vector of conserved variables; $\mathbf{F}$ and $\mathbf{G}$ are fluxes in the $x$- and $y$-directions, respectively; and $\mathbf{S}_{R}$, $\mathbf{S}_{B}$, and $\mathbf{S}_{f}$ are the volumetric, bed slope, and bed shear stress source terms, respectively.
+\end{linenomath*} where $\mathbf{U}$ is the vector of conserved variables; $\mathbf{F}$ and $\mathbf{G}$ are fluxes in the $x$- and $y$-directions, respectively; and $\mathbf{S}_{R}$, $\mathbf{S}_{B}$, and $\mathbf{S}_{n}$ are the volumetric, bed slope, and bed shear stress source terms, respectively.
 This allows Equations \eqref{eqn:2d-swe-1}, \eqref{eqn:2d-swe-2}, and \eqref{eqn:2d-swe-3} to be rewritten more concisely as \begin{linenomath*}

-\end{linenomath*} where the $t$, $x$, and $y$ subscripts indicate partial differentiation with respect to those variables.
+\end{linenomath*} where $t$, $x$, and $y$ indicate partial differentiation with respect to those variables.

 The OFMP considers a flood scenario (e.g., a dam failure) and a set of 2D regions (``assets'') to protect.
-To minimize flooding at asset locations, the model must produce an optimal topographic elevation field using a set of $n$ mitigation structures.
-For each structure $i \in \{1, 2, \dots, n\}$, the function $\delta(\omega_{i})$ defines a 2D height field for a tuple of field parameters $\omega_{i}$.
-Structures additively modify the elevation field $B$ to return a new field $B + \sum_{i = 1}^{n} \delta(\omega_{i})$.
-For convenience, $\sum_{i = 1}^{n} \delta(\omega_{i})$ is denoted as the ``topological configuration'' and the tuple $\left(\omega_{1}, \omega_{2}, \dots, \omega_{n}\right)$ as the ``parametric configuration.''
-Use of ``configuration'' hereafter will be clear upon context.
-Finally, the \emph{modified} bed slope source term may be defined as \begin{linenomath*}
+To minimize flooding at asset locations, the model must produce optimal topographic elevation and roughness fields using a set of $m$ mitigation measures.
+For each measure $i \in \{1, 2, \dots, m\}$, the functions $\delta_{B}(\omega_{i})$ and $\delta_{n}(\omega_{i})$ define 2D fields of height and roughness for a given tuple of field parameters $\omega_{i}$.
+Measures can first additively modify the elevation field $B$ to return a new field $\tilde{B}$, defined as \begin{linenomath*}